RP01XXX/NewToolPendingName/README.md

 ### msspray.py
 	https://github.com/SecurityRiskAdvisors/msspray

+## Breached Data
+	Dehashed
+	Breach-Parse
+	HaveIBeenPwned

+## Building Password/User Lists
+	Look at the local area, phone numbers, building numbers, key employees, partners/vendors.
+	Look for local sports teams, parks, zoo's with animal names that are well known.
+These are often used as passwords.
+	For example, Saint Louis Blues password may be letsgoblues!

 # !!
 STOP !!!
 Review
 - At this point, you may move to port/protocol attacking, or move into the website.
 Up to you on the direction you take